pypy/pypy/pypy/doc/garbage_collection.rst

 Garbage collectors currently written for the GC framework
 =========================================================

-XXX we need to add something about minimark

-(Very rough sketch only for now.)

 Reminder: to select which GC you want to include in a translated RPython program, use the ``--gc=NAME`` option of ``translate.py``.
 For more details, see the `overview of command line options for